The-Peppermint-snake/WEB-115_FinalProject_Kovalik/README.md

 ## DLC — Additional Topics

 ### JSON & Local Storage
-Local storage will allow the page to be refracted without all of the progress being lost.
+Local storage will allow the page to be refreshed without all of the progress being lost.
 ---

 ## Tech Stack